 As a family owned business, we believe that it is important for our hardworking, dedicated staff to be able to spend time with their families during the holiday season.
 For this reason, we shorten working hours during the winter, and keep our stores closed on Thanksgiving (and Christmas, too).
-This year, we asked some of the members of our great team to weigh in on what they’ll be looking forward to most on Thanksgiving!
+We asked some of the members of our great team to weigh in on what they’ll be looking forward to most on Thanksgiving!
 Check out a few of their responses below.

 “Every year my family has an “open door” policy for Thanksgiving dinner.
 Everyone is welcome, so anyone who may not have family or is simply too far from them to get together, are all welcome.
 The thing I ask of them before they eat, is everyone must share something they are thankful for.
 I believe, no matter how bad things seem at times, there is always something to be grateful about, and saying it out loud simply reminds us about it.
 The other Thanksgiving tradition we do is more anonymous, but we do it as a family.
 We create a basket full of everything required to make a Thanksgiving feast, including treats and goodies.
 We give it to a local church that has the names of families that are in need for the holidays, and have them deliver it the night before to one of those families.”

--Heather Beard, Floor Manager in Olean, NY
+-Heather Beard, Floor Manager

 “For several years I have hosted what I call the ‘orphans Thanksgiving.’
 It’s for people who have nowhere else to go, or no family.
 Sometimes I have just a few, but this year I will have at least 11 people.
 I do a traditional dinner, and if someone asks what they can bring, I tell them anything they would like, besides a good appetite and containers for leftovers of course.
 We have a lot of laughs and a good meal.”

--Linda Padilla, Associate since 2009 in Olean, NY
+-Linda Padilla, Sales Associate

 “On behalf of Team 48 (Owego) every associate and manager are extremely thankful for Valu Home Centers closing their doors on Thanksgiving Day so we can spend time our Families, Eat wonderful food, and of course football.
 Not many companies do this anymore.
 Valu Home Centers understands the meaning of FAMILY.
 THANK YOU!!!!!”